-- 1. For transfer to the CPU set the transfer mode to "Target: TCP/IP-Direct". - 2.
-If there are more network adapters in your PC, the network adapter may be selected via 'Extras → Select network adapter'. - 3.
-For presetting the Ethernet data click to [...] and click to [Accessible nodes].
+- 1. For transfer to the CPU set the transfer mode to "Target: TCP/IP-Direct". - 2. ▶ If there are more network adapters in your PC, the network adapter may be selected via 'Extras → Select network adapter'.

 Example project engineering > Transfer PLC program to CPU and its execution